mozilla/bigquery-etl/docs/reference/data_checks.md

 To create more confidence and trust in our data is crucial to provide some form of data checks.
 These checks should uncover problems as soon as possible, ideally as part of the data process creating the data.
 This includes checking that the data produced follows certain assumptions determined by the dataset owner.
 These assumptions need to be easy to define, but at the same time flexible enough to encode more complex business logic.
 For example, checks for null columns, for range/size properties, duplicates, table grain etc.

-## bqetl data checks to the rescue
+## bqetl Data Checks to the Rescue

 bqetl data checks aim to provide this ability by providing a simple interface for specifying our "assumptions" about the data the query should produce and checking them against the actual result.